eToro vs Eightcap 2025

 | Tier-4 Licenses | 1 | 2 |

-eToro is a market-maker broker with a typical EUR/USD spread of 1 pip, which is slightly higher than the industry average.
-Many retail traders choose eToro for its social copy trading platform rather than for the lowest spreads.
-For larger balances, eToro Club offers five VIP tiers (Silver to Diamond) for $5,000–$250,000, with perks like access to Trading Central, discounted withdrawal and deposit fees, and a dedicated account manager.
+eToro is a market-maker broker.
+Its pricing centers on spreads rather than per-trade commissions, and most retail traders don’t pick eToro for ultra-low spreads but for its social copy trading features.
+For larger balances, the eToro Club offers five VIP tiers (Silver to Diamond) for $5,000–$250,000, with perks such as access to Trading Central, discounted withdrawal and deposit fees, and a dedicated account manager. eToro’s commissions-and-fees rating: 4.5 stars; category ranking: #22/63.

 | Feature |